 - The upper section contains radio buttons and text fields.
-This includes: to define the optional filtered spectrum to be extracted and buttons to print and to save a script that reproduces the last executed commands within this tab - The lower section contain a plot section (a PlotXY component) showing the single spectrum. - Under the plot section the spaxel coordinates and sky coordinates of the current spectrum are displayed
+This includes: to define the optional filtered spectrum to be extracted; and buttons to print and to save a script that reproduces the last executed commands within this tab - The lower section contain a plot section (a PlotXY component) showing the single spectrum

-Figure 5.21.
+Figure 5.14.
 The single spaxel spectrum extraction window

 The spectrum corresponding to the spaxel under the mouse cursor is displayed in real time in the plot section.
-Clicking on the left button of the mouse stop this real time display and freezes it on the spectrum of the "clicked" spaxel.
-At the same time, the spectrum is sent to HIPE with a default name (see below).
+Clicking on the left button of the mouse fix this spectrum on the plotter; the real time display then continues when the user continues to move the mouse.
+Every click will add a new spectrum in the plotter.
+In this way you can compare multiple spaxel spectra.

-The plot in the tab can be manipulated in the usual way that PlotXY plots can be in HIPE.
+The plot in the tab can be manipulated in the usual way that spectrumPlotter can be in HIPE.

-In the upper part of the tab we find additional functionalities offered via radio buttons and text fields.
+In the upper part of the tab we find additional functionalities offered via button radio-buttons and text fields.

-- Smoothing: selecting this you can perform a Gaussian smoothing or a boxcar filter, for both of which you can chose the width of the filter, in units of channels (i.e. not spectral units but rather the number in the spectral axes array positions).
-A red smoothed spectrum is now superimposed on the blue original in the plot (currently to see this on the frozen spectrum you need to select smoothing before you select the spaxel to freeze, or you need to go back to the image and select a spaxel again) - Print spectrum; open a print dialog box to print the plotted spectrum - Save script: save a python script containing the sequence of commands you have just executed (corresponding to the buttons you have just pressed) within this tab, including selecting the spaxel in the first place - Save as fits: save the selected spectrum, in a multi-extension FITS file in a Spectrum1d product format.
-This format can be read by standard software and can also be reloaded into HIPE - Save product: This button sends the current spectrum as a Spectrum1d variable to the HIPE session, from where it can be read into other spectral fitting/viewing tools provided by HIPE.
-The naming convention for the variable saved is: variable name of the cube +"singlepixspectr" + spaxel coordinates from which it was extracted - · Send to VO button: a button to use the conection between HIPE and the Virtual Observatory
+- Clean the spectrum plotter: this button cleans the spectrum plotter and removes all the results from the CSAT memory. - Smoothing: selecting this you can perform a Gaussian smoothing or a boxcar filter, for both of which you can chose the width of the filter, in units of channels (i.e. not spectral units but rather the number in the spectral axes array position).
+A red smoothed spectrum is now superimposed on the original in the plot when you select a spectrum by clicking on a spaxel. - Print spectrum; open a print dialog box to print the plotted spectrum. - Save script: save a python script containing the sequence of commands that were executed when extracting the list of spectra you selected.
+The script can then be executed in any HIPE session where the cube you used is loaded.
+If you want to run the script on an other cube you will need to adapt it by changing the name of the cube used in the various tasks.

+- Save as fits: save the selected spectrum or spectra, in a multi-extension FITS file in a Spectrum1d product format.
+This format can be read by standard software and can also be reloaded into HIPE. - Save product: This button sends the selected spectrum or spectra as one or more Spectrumld variable(s) to the HIPE session, from where it can be read into other spectral fitting/viewing tools provided by HIPE.
+The naming convention for the variable saved is: variable name of the cube +"singlepixspectr" + spaxel coordinates from which it was extracted.